ThatOneCoder/skool/design-information.md

 ![Team - UML](https://www.dropbox.com/s/k5rwcz5ltuswyra/team.png?raw=1)

 ### Commanalities and Differences
-The primary commonalities that were found in the individual designs were the classes themselves.
-The class
-definitions were interpreted generally in a similar fashion across the individual designs
+* The primary commonalities that were found in the individual designs were the classes themselves.
+The class definitions were interpreted generally in a similar fashion across the individual designs.

-Some of the primary differences, however, were in how the individual designs interpreted which requirements
-impacted the design of the UML diagram.
+* Some of the primary differences, however, were in how the individual designs interpreted which requirements impacted the design of the UML diagram.
 In one design, the Mode was shown as an individual class.
-In another, Mode
-was interpreted as a Utility class.
+In another, Mode was interpreted as a Utility class.
 And in the third design it was not represented at all.
-This was also similarly the case
-for the database and the Deck Choice of the player.
+This was also similarly the case for the database and the Deck Choice of the player.

-In the final design we resolved the differences between the individual designs by including database as a utility class,
-Mode and Deck also as classes, and finally removing the remaining two uncommon classes that were not seen across all
-individual designs.
-We felt that including the database as a utility was appropriate given the video demonstration in the
-Udacity lesson showing utility classes being used in a similar manner.
-We also felt that mode should be considered a class,
-as it will instantiate either the tournament manager or tournament player workflow upon startup and selection.
-Deck was also
-considered to be a class, as it is a tangible entity in the real world, and therefore impacts the design of the UML diagram.
+* In the final design we resolved the differences between the individual designs by including database as a utility class, Mode and Deck also as classes, and finally removing the remaining two uncommon classes that were not seen across all individual designs.
+We felt that including the database as a utility was appropriate given the video demonstration in the Udacity lesson showing utility classes being used in a similar manner.
+We also felt that mode should be considered a class, as it will instantiate either the tournament manager or tournament player workflow upon startup and selection.
+Deck was also considered to be a class, as it is a tangible entity in the real world, and therefore impacts the design of the UML diagram.

 ## Summary
 In conclusion, we found that our individual designs were generally already well aligned.
-The individual designs only required
-minor clarification to gain consensus on what the team design should look like.
-We believe a key lesson learned is the
-open-ended nature of analysing requirements.
+The individual designs only required minor clarification to gain consensus on what the team design should look like.
+We believe a key lesson learned is the open-ended nature of analysing requirements.
 In particular, how one requirement can not only be interpreted in multiple ways, but also be satisfied sometimes in as many ways as it is interpreted as long as the expected result is provided from the requirement.